 Firstly, the landlord’s insurance only covers damage to the main structure.
 It does not cover damage to your belongings inside your apartment, nor does it cover accidental damage done by you to the belongings of another renter.
 Secondly, renters insurance is one of the cheapest and most accessible types of insurance available.
 Lastly, the total cost of your laptop, your phone, your TV, your furniture, your clothes and shoes, and your small kitchen appliances is much more than you’d be comfortable losing.

-Here are five reasons why it’s smart to get renters insurance:
+Here are five reasons why you need renters insurance:

 1. The cost is minimal